ilaria-lab/Ilaria_Website-/docs/index.md

 Hi, I'm a Researcher at Imperial College London, focusing on cutting edge research on DNA data storage applications

+!!! note

+    The main focus of my research is DNA origami

 ## Patents and Publications
 -	“Compositions of Binding Reagents and Methods of Use,” Filed 10 March 2025, Unpublished U.S. Provisional Patent Application – confidential until published.